Catching Tiny Carp

 - Catching Four Tiny Carps - Quintessence goes Tiny Carp fishing.

-- Also in Valuable Fish: What's Valuable?, Buff Food, Supplies, Valuable Gear, Minipets and Mounts, Catching Mr. Pinchy, Catching the Sea Turtle Mount, and Other Valuable Fished Items.
+- Also in Valuable Fish: What's Valuable?, Buff Food, Supplies, Valuable Gear, Minipets and Mounts, Catching Mr. Pinchy, Catching the Sea Turtle Mount, Catching Lunkers with Nat Pagle, and Other Valuable Fished Items.

 Comments about Catching Tiny Carp